 Getting there: Getting off the Takasu IC on the Tokai Hokuriku Expressway, it is just a couple of kilometers pat the Washigakate resort. (map)

 Also in Gujo is the Meiho Ski Resort.
 There are four ski slopes and 12 trails, but it is the 360-degree panoramic view of the north alps that make the trip worthwhile.
 And while mountain peaks tend to be the reserve of those with advanced skiing ability, even beginners can follow Meiho Ski Resort’s 5000m trail from the summit.

 Snow Wave Park Shiratori Kogen is a resort for skiers and snowboarders who want to take things a little more off-road.
-With north facing slopes at an altitude of 1,276m, it claims to be a bit wilder than your average resort, incorporating the nature into the runs to give it more of an off-piste feeling.
-There is also a free kids’ park and one day lift passes for kids up to elementary school year six are free.
+With north-facing slopes at an altitude of 1,276m, it claims to be a bit wilder than your average resort, incorporating nature into the runs to give it more of an off-piste feeling.
+There is also a free kids’ park, and one day lift passes for kids up to elementary school year six are free.